Grace AND Works?

 works, and I will show you my faith by my works.
 20 But will you know, O vain

 man, that faith without works is dead?

-Again, we could replace "faith" with "grace" in the above scripture and remain within the true meaning.
-Is it possible to have faith (and grace), which is a dead faith, (and a void grace) and still receive salvation?
+Is it possible to have faith (and grace), which is a dead faith, (and a vain grace) and still receive salvation?

 - 2 Cor 6:1 We then, as workers together with him, beseech you also that you

 receive not the grace of God in vain.